j0shh3ss/j0shh3ss/README.md

-Hello there, I'm Joshua Hess and a recent graduate of Eastern Washington Univeristy.
-Currently I'm working on bgeigeZen.
+Hello there, I'm Joshua Hess and a recent graduate of Eastern Washington University.
+Currently in the midsts of starting new projects.

 <!--